complexsystemslab/project_ideas/project_ideas.md

 Project ideas can be developed according to student interests.

 Please contact Soumya Banerjee at sb2333@cam.ac.uk or neel.soumya@gmail.com to have an informal chat.
+Please also send a copy of your CV.

 Office: FC01 (first floor) in the computer science department